Wolverine971/9takes/src/blog/enneagram/enneagram-type-3.md

 <h2>💪 Strengths of an Enneagram 3</h2>

-Type 3 individuals possess a number of strengths that make them valuable members of any team or community.
+Type 3 individuals possess several strengths that make them valuable team or community members.
 These include:

-- Ambition: Type 3 individuals are highly ambitious and driven to succeed, and they possess a strong sense of purpose and direction in their lives.
+- Ambition: Type 3 individuals are highly ambitious and driven to succeed, possessing a strong sense of purpose and direction.
-- Adaptability: Type 3 individuals have the ability to change their approach and strategies to achieve their goals, making them versatile and able to adapt to different situations.
+- Adaptability: Type 3 individuals can change their approach and strategies to achieve their goals, making them versatile and able to adapt to different situations.
 - Self-assurance: Type 3 individuals possess a strong sense of self-confidence and self-assurance, which allows them to take risks and pursue their goals with determination.
-- Leadership: Type 3 individuals are often natural leaders, who are able to inspire and guide others with their ambitious and driven nature.
+- Leadership: Type 3 individuals are often natural leaders who can inspire and guide others with their ambitious and driven nature.

 <h3>Situations where 3s thrive</h3>